 1 tsp almond extract

-•Preheat your oven to 160º and line two baking trays with baking paper and grease them a little with butter.
+•Preheat your oven to 160º and line two baking trays with baking paper.

-•Use a weighing scale to measure your dough into lots of 20g balls and then set them aside.
+•Use a weighing scale to measure your dough into 20g balls.

 •Fill a bowl with icing sugar and then roll each ball in the sugar until they are looking like lovely little snowballs.